ooni/backend/docs/reprocess-report.md

 In case of dynamic blockpage, there is a possibility to *estimate* the set of affected measurements limiting the number of autoclaved files to reprocess.

+TBD: case with -- body_sha256 = '\x833b2fb8887eed1c0d496670148efa8b6a6e65b89f8df42dbd716464e3cf47a6'

 ## Case: new feature-based fingerprint

+The goal of special handling of feature-based case is that the case does not depend on voluminous HTTP bodies.
+So the flags for the dataset can be updated within couple of hours given quite modest computing resources (4 vCPU, 16 GiB RAM, HDD) compared to ≈46 CPU-days needed ingest whole dataset from scratch.

 Examples are `Location` redirects and DNS-based redirects to blockpage servers.